They say the first thirty years are the hardest, perhaps it is true. This Harris MW1A transmitter turns 31 this year:

 The other thing with this transmitter is it is very sensitive to any kind of VSWR.
 Any change in the output impedance will quickly make itself apparent.
 My Harrisburg MW1A had two ATU settings, one for winter and one for summer.
 It was a slightly tall tower on 1230 KHz, thus any change in the ground system (e.g. snow cover) would upset the tower base impedance.

-The other thing that goes bad is the large Rotron fan in the bottom of the cabinet.
+The other thing that goes bad is the large Rotron fan at the bottom of the cabinet.
 They go bad about every 10-15 years or so.